janlon6260/simpledrawawinner/README.md

-# simpledrawawinner
+# Draw a winner

-Simple code to draw a random winner based on a few data input from user.
+Simple code to be able to draw one or more winners based on data entered by the user (for example, the number of tickets sold, how many winners, etc.).

+Work in progress.